-At the same time, and in tandem with its exploration project and activities in Ecuador, the Company is excited to actively pursue an exploration license in the Brittany Peninsula of northwestern France through a wholly-owned French subsidiary.
-The concession area, situated within the Morbihan Department, has historically been the site of significant high-grade gold finds.
+The Company applied for an exploration license in the Brittany Peninsula of northwestern France through a wholly-owned French subsidiary.
+The concession area has historically been the site of significant high-grade gold finds.
 Placer gold in streams is present in the vicinity of the area.

 Brittany peninsula is part of the orogenic Variscan belt.
-Aurania applied for a 51km2 exploration permit immediately in the vicinity of a major shear zone called South Armorican Shear (Cisaillement Sud Armorican).
-In other parts of the Variscan belt, similar irregularities contain large gold deposits, such as Newfoundland in Canada or the north of Spain.
+Aurania applied for a 51km2 exploration permit immediately in the vicinity of a major shear zone called South Armorican Shear (cisaillement sud-armoricain).
+In other parts of the Variscan belt, similar irregularities have shown to contain large gold deposits such as in Newfoundland, Canada or the north of Spain.
 In the area of interest, numerous gold nuggets or blocks of quartz containing high-grade gold were found.
 At the end of the 19th century, two auriferous quartz blocks of 1.17 kg and 1.47 kg were found at a distance of 400 m from each other.
 Recently, the Paris museum acquired a block from this area containing 922 g of gold for a total weight of 3.31 kg.
 Around the 1980s, the BRGM (French equivalent of the USGS in the United-States) carried out alluvial sampling in the area which showed the presence of gold.